Our Advisory Panel is a group of independent people who are experts in the fields of healthcare, patient safety and safety investigations.

 His practice also includes work as an independent editor, writer and presenter, producing work to stimulate debate about complex professional and ethical issues.

 Following a successful career in commercial shipping, Steve Clinch joined the UK’s Marine Accident Investigation Branch (MAIIB) in 2004 and was the organisation’s chief inspector from 2010 until his retirement from the civil service in 2018.
 He is currently a trustee director of Nautilus International and the Royal Alfred Seafarer’s Society.
-Steve is also the general secretary of the Marine Accident Investigators’ International Forum.
+Steve was also previously the General Secretary of the Marine Accident Investigators’ International Forum.

 Dr Mike Durkin